urql-graphql/urql/docs/advanced/README.md

 # Advanced

 In this chapter we'll dive into various topics of "advanced" `urql` usage.
-This is admittedly a catch-all chapter of various use-cases that can only be covered after [the "Concepts" chapter.](../concepts/README.md)
+This is admittedly a catch-all chapter of various use-cases that can only be covered after [the "Architecture" chapter.](../architecture.md)

 - [**Subscriptions**](./subscriptions.md) covers how to use `useSubscription` and how to set up GraphQL subscriptions with `urql`.